QBI-Software/Python-tutorial/lessons/2-errors.md

 Take this one step further and put your code into methods.

 #### Challenge
-Combine all our csv files into an excel file
+Combine all our csv files into an excel file. - Don't look below before you have a go yourself!

+*TIPS: The `glob` library is very good at listing full filepaths and filtering required files*

 ```python